-The unemployment rate for Franklin County (no statistics are available for the Town individually) as of June 30, 2022, is on par with the State's unemployment rate and the national unemployment rate.
+The unemployment rate for Franklin County (no statistics are available for the Town individually) as of June 30, 2023, is on par with the State's unemployment rate and the national unemployment rate.
 The occupancy rate of the Town's central business district continues to remain high and in demand by service businesses.

 Inflationary trends in the region compare favorably to national indices.
-Town Council has continued its dedication to citizens and businesses by not increasing taxes or fees during fiscal year 2022.
-The last modest increase in the usage fee for water was implemented in February 2019.
+Town Council has continued its dedication to citizens and businesses by not increasing property taxes during fiscal year 2023.
+A modest 4% increase in the usage fee for water and wastewater was implemented in July 2022.
 Water consumption has increased slightly for this past fiscal year.